Netflix Cuts Controversial Suicide Scene From '13 Reasons Why'

 After some initial criticism, Netflix added a warning card to the beginning of the episode, alerting viewers that the episode contained "graphic depictions of suicide and violence."

 The show also has a website, 13reasonswhy.info, containing resources about suicide prevention.
-It contains videos of cast members discussing topics such as bullying, consent, depression, and how to talk with a teen about the series.
+It contains videos of cast members discussing topics such as bullying, consent, depression and how to talk with a teen about the series.
 The site also warns: "If you are struggling, this series may not be right for you or you may want to watch it with a trusted adult."

 The edited version, now on Netflix, shows Hannah looking at herself in the mirror, full of emotion.
 It then cuts to her parents finding her body in the bathroom and reacting to her death.
-The previous version was nearly three minutes long, according to The Hollywood Reporter, and shows her cutting her wrists with a razor blade.
+The previous version was nearly three minutes long, according to The Hollywood Reporter, and showed her cutting her wrists with a razor blade.

 Netflix's decision has drawn praise from a number of suicide prevention advocates, such as American Association of Suicidology, American Foundation for Suicide Prevention, American School Counselor Association, Dr. Helen Hsu from Stanford, advocacy group Mental Health America, the Trevor Project and Dr. Rebecca Hedrick from Cedars-Sinai, according to THR.